-Following such annual meeting, the proposed amendment, accompanied by a statement prepared by the Secretary summarizing the arguments presented for and against it, shall be submitted to all of the members of the Institute for a vote by mail ballot.
-If at least two-thirds of those so voting approve such proposal, it shall become effective as an amendment to the by-laws or to the Code of Professional Ethics, as applicable.
+Following such annual meeting, If approved by the Council the proposed amendment accompanied by a statement prepared by the Secretary summarizing the arguments presented for andagainst it shall be submitted to all of the members of the Institute for a vote by mail ballot on or after ninety days following such approval.
+If at least two-thirds of those so voting approve such proposal, it shall become effective as an amendment to the bylaws or to the Code of Professional Ethics, as applicable.
 Mail ballots shall be considered valid and counted only if received in the Institute's principal office within sixty days from the date of mailing the ballots to the members.